OlgaJ1989/seagull/README.md

     * Result:
         * The Jump button works as intended on both device types / screen sizes.

+* Check that the seagull jumps when screen tapped (only touchscreen devices).
+    * Test:
+        1. Open the game on a Samsung S8 smartphone and a Samsung tablet.
+        1. Start the game by tapping anywhere on the screen and play for a while to make sure the screen responds to every tap / touch.
+    * Result:
+        * The tap/touch event works as intended on both touchsecreen device types / screen sizes.

 * Check that the score increases while the game progresses.
     * Test:
         1. Open the game and press spacebar or Jump button to launch it.